List of Playboy Playmates of 2010

 The following is a list of Playboy Playmates of 2010.
 Playboy magazine names its Playmate of the Month each month throughout the year.

 January

 Jaime Faith Edmondson (born December 30, 1978) is an American model.
 She is the Playboy Playmate of the Month for January 2010.
 Edmondson is a 2002 graduate of Florida Atlantic University with a degree in Criminal Justice.
 She is a former police officer and Miami Dolphins cheerleader.
 Edmondson and fellow Miami Dolphins cheerleader Cara Rosenthal appeared on The Amazing Race 14, finishing in second place, and returned in The Amazing Race 18 as the third team eliminated.
 Edmondson and baseball player Evan Longoria were married on December 31, 2015.
-The couple has one daughter, born in 2013.
+The couple have three children.

 February

 Heather Rae El Moussa (née Young; born September 16, 1987) is an American model and was the Playboy Playmate of the Month for February 2010.
 Since her time as Playmate she has had a role in eight films including 2014's Love in the Time of Monsters.
 Young is also a real estate agent, obtaining her real estate license in 2014.
 Her work is showcased in Selling Sunset, a Netflix reality television show focused on The Oppenheim Group, a real estate brokerage firm dealing in luxury homes in the Los Angeles area as well as the Orange County and San Diego areas.

 In October 2021, she married fellow real estate agent and flipper, Tarek El Moussa.
 They announced in July 2022 that they were expecting their first child together and their son was born on January 31, 2023.